lingfeishengtian/BianOS/README.md

 The ISO uses legacy grub so the OS is backwards-compatible.

 GRUB initializes 32 bit protected mode and loads up the kernel from the specified loader label from loader.s.

+Loader then initializes basic identity mapped PSE paging to allow for basic initialization of the GDT, IDT, debugging drivers, etc.